Magic-wei/DearBagPlayer/README.md

-# rosbag_player
+# DearBagPlayer
-This is a flexible rosbag player based on Dear PyGui in Python.
+DearBagPlayer is a flexible rosbag player based on Dear PyGui in Python.